alkampfergit/personal-blog/codewrecks/content/post/old/2009/12/on-a-way-to-lab-management.md

 tags: [Lab Management]
 categories: [Visual Studio]
 ---
-Iâ€™m installing Lab Management, and since it is a complex environment some problems can arise.
-Iâ€™m following the four part tutorial that [you can find here](http://blogs.msdn.com/lab_management/archive/2009/11/18/Getting-started-with-Lab-Management-_2800_Part-1_2900_.aspx), and this morning I face the first problem.
+I'm installing Lab Management, and since it is a complex environment some problems can arise.
+I'm following the four part tutorial that [you can find here](http://blogs.msdn.com/lab_management/archive/2009/11/18/Getting-started-with-Lab-Management-_2800_Part-1_2900_.aspx), and this morning I face the first problem.

 When I try to add my Hyper-V host to the Vitual Machine Manager (SCVMM) I have this problem.